The Web address of this

 Wounds Block Self-awareness

-Significant false-self wounds block
+Significant psychological wounds block

 self and mutual intimacies in several concurrent ways: